-The weather is too hot… You could feel the real summer blaze this year with temperature reaching to 108 deg F… We desperately need some refreshing rains!!!
+Learn how to recycle plastic bottles?
+The weather is too hot… You could feel the real summer blaze this year with temperatures reaching 108 deg F… We desperately need some refreshing rain!!!

 How lucky are we?
-We’re living life in our own comfort zone yet we find it as a difficult space to live!!
+We’re living life in our own comfort zone yet we find it a difficult space to live!!

 Coming back, what’s the best way to recycle plastic bottles?
 Turn them into a planter or a name plate or how about both?
-Ever since we moved into our new home, I had been thinking of doing a name plate.
+Ever since we moved into our new home, I had been thinking of making a name plate.
 I wanted it to be unique with a touch of nature!
 It’s the right time to create a name plate combining Dot Painting and Mandala art.

-If you’re wondering, what to make with empty plastic bottles or how to use plastic bottles for decoration, then here’s the deal.
+If you’re wondering what to make with empty plastic bottles or how to use plastic bottles for decoration, then here’s the deal.
 It’s the best way to recycle plastic bottles into something amazing!!

 Do subscribe for my Youtube Channel for more videos on easy do-it-yourself projects.

 - Cut the openings into a desired shape in the plastic bottle.

 - Make holes at the bottom for air circulation and to drain water.

 - Prime the bottle using Gesso.
 Apply two coats and allow them to dry in-between coats.